RandonneursUSA/rusa_user/README.md

     alters the user.register route to point to our RusaUserForm

 src/RusaUserManager
-    syncronizes certqin data from GDBM to Drupal called from rusa_user.module at login and cron
+    synchronizes certain data from GDBM to Drupal called from rusa_user.module at login and cron

 src/Form/RusaUserSettingsForm